-How are student educational and occupational aspirations formed over time?
+- How are students' educational and occupational aspirations formed, and how do they change, over time?

-How are these aspirations shaped by their gender, class and ethnic identities?
+- How are aspirations shaped by gender, class and ethnic identities?

 - How can findings be translated for stakeholder audiences, specifically for policy-makers/intermediaries, teachers, students and parents/families?

 To learn about our findings so far, see our publications page.